minhquyetdo/Daily-Task/README.md

 ## License

-Feel free to contribute, make improvements, or use the code as a reference for your own database management system.
+Feel free to contribute, make improvements, or use the code as a reference for your own data pipeline.